MPillaia/DS5690-PaperPresentation/Presentation.md

 3. **Scaling & Performance**
    - Demonstrates strong results at resolutions up to **1024×1024**, with up to **8B** parameters.
    - Thorough experiments show improved **FID**, **CLIP** score, and **prompt adherence** across large-scale datasets.

-> **Figure**: Please include **Figure 1 from the paper**, which shows various high-resolution samples from the largest model—these highlight typography capabilities, fine detail, and faithful prompt interpretation.

 ---